 The best wood for axe handles is hickory, known for its exceptional strength, shock resistance, and durability.
 Alternatives include ash and maple, which also offer reliable performance, but hickory remains the top choice for professional and amateur woodworkers.

-No matter how carefully you use your axes, there’s always a risk of breaking the handles while you’re dealing with thick log woods.
-And you can’t buy an extra handle every time as it certainly won’t be a cost-effective option.
+No matter how carefully you use your axes, there’s always a risk of breaking the handles while dealing with thick log wood.
+And you can’t buy an extra handle every time as it won’t be cost-effective.

-Therefore, making your own axe handles is the most convenient way with tons of benefits.
+Therefore, making your own axe handles is the most convenient way with many benefits.
 You can make the handle at any length as per your needs.
 Moreover, you get the chance to choose the perfect wood depending on the hardness, resistance, and longevity of the wood.

 To assist you in finding the best wood for axe handles, we have rounded up the 7 most suitable wood for axe handles that offer strength, durability, functionality, and the highest comfort.
 Ready to make your first DIY axe?
 Then let’s get straight into it.

 You must consider some factors while choosing a particular type of wood for your tools.
 Some critical elements are durability, strength, grain pattern, shock absorption power, availability, better resilience, and texture.

 |Wood Species||Modulus of Elasticity||Features|